-To study the single subject Mathematics you should have obtained at least grade 7 at GCSE.
-For Further Mathematics it is essential to have a grade 8 at GCSE.
-For Further Mathematics, study beyond GCSE (e.g., Additional Mathematics) is highly beneficial; if you have not had this opportunity, you should contact the Registrar for a study pack over the summer and ideally arrange a discussion with the Head of Mathematics to determine your suitability for this course.
+The Maths GCSE grade required to study Maths at A Level is 7.
+However, those who have achieved 8 or 9 are more likely to access a C grade or above at A Level.
+The Maths GCSE grade required to study Further Maths at A Level is 8.
+However, those who have achieved 9 are more likely to access a C grade or above at Further Maths A Level.
+For Further Mathematics A Level, study beyond GCSE (e.g. the AQA GCSE Further Mathematics course) is highly beneficial; if you have not had this opportunity, you should contact the Registrar for a study pack over the summer and ideally arrange a discussion with the Head of Mathematics to determine your suitability for this course.
 Pupils wishing to study Further Maths who studied their IGCSE at Caterham MUST discuss this with either their teacher or with the Head of Mathematics before choosing this option.